0xPolygonMiden/miden-client/docs/cli-reference.md

 The `--list` flag receives an optional filter:
     - expected: Only lists expected notes.
-    - commited: Only lists commited notes.
+    - committed: Only lists committed notes.
     - consumed: Only lists consumed notes.
+    - processing: Only lists processing notes.
     - consumable: Only lists consumable notes.
 An additional `--account-id <ID>` flag may be added to only show notes consumable by the specified account.
 If no filter is specified then all notes are listed.